 5 Transferable Skills To Help Land a Job

-Have you ever read through an entry-level job description, whether in a health care career or other professional field, that required applicants to have 1-3 years of work experience?
+Have you ever read through an entry-level job description, whether in a health care career or other professional fields, that required applicants to have 1-3 years of work experience?

 Transferable skills for a health care career

 What are transferable skills?
 Transferable skills are areas of development that will transfer from one environment to another such as home, school, work, volunteerism or extra-curricular activities.